-Well it’s just a thought, cuz right or wrong about it, it’s likely too late to correct it anyway.
-But if it ain’t and by golly there actually are supposed to be’s for us as a collective, then I hope we at least begin now to understand that there is such a thing as a collective and it has responsibilities to itself, ain’t it?
+Well it’s just a thought, because right or wrong about it, it’s likely too late to correct it anyway.
+But if it isn’t and there actually are supposed to be’s for us as a collective, then I hope we at least begin to understand that there is such a thing as a collective and it has responsibilities to itself, true?